shreyareddy680/forum-app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+Steps for installation:

+* clone the repository

-* Configuration
+* run bundle install

+* set up DB: rake db:create

-* Database creation
+* rake db:migarte

-* Database initialization
+* rake db:seed

-* How to run the test suite
+* to run Application: rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* To run RSPECS: rspec

+* To check lints: lint